orionstaking/terraform-aws-chainlink-ea/README.md

 There is an ability to create empty AWS Secrets Manager objects that will be connected to ECS Fargate task.
 This action will prevent storing secrets in terraform state files in plain text.

 The list of required actions:
-  - Leave all secrets related veriables with an empty string like `""`.
-The list of secrets related variables: `api_key` and all variables from `ea_specific_secret_variables`.
-Check an exhausive example in .examples/complete_secrets folder.
+  - Leave all secret variables veriables in `ea_secret_variables` with an empty string like `""`.
+Check an exhausive example in .examples/basic_secrets folder.
   - Run `terraform apply`
   - Manually update created AWS SM objects (using AWS Console/CLI/etc.)
   - Restart related External Adapters in ECS (using AWS Console/CLI/etc.) to update them with new values from AWS SM objects.